OAbouHajar/projectEIH/body-detect/README.md

 * Now you need to enable camera support using the __raspi-config__ program you will have used when you first set up your Raspberry Pi:

     * Use the cursor keys to select and open Interfacing Options, and then select Camera and follow the prompt to enable the camera.
-    * To test that the system is installed and working, try the following command:
+    * To test that the system is installed and working.

+Try the following command:

     $ raspistill -v -o test.jpg

-    $ sudo apt-get install python3 python3-pip

 * The camera should be installed closer to the mid point of the entrance, with height range [190cm] to [220cm], with distance and an angle cover the full Entrance width and height.